cmendon/cloud-adoption-framework.pt-br/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

     ![Failover](./media/contoso-migration-rehost-linux-vm-mysql/failover2.png)

 5. Depois de verificar a VM, ela conclui a migração.
-Isso interrompe a replicação da VM e interrompe o faturamento do Site Recovery para a VM.
+Isso interrompe a replicação para a VM e interrompe a cobrança do Site Recovery para a VM.

     ![Failover](./media/contoso-migration-rehost-linux-vm-mysql/failover3.png)